Cart 0

 — Lidia Yuknavitch

-Michele Filgate is a writer and the editor of the acclaimed essay collection, What My Mother and I Don’t Talk About: Fifteen Writers Break the Silence (Simon & Schuster, April 2019), which grew out of Filgate’s widely read Longreads essay on her troubled relationship with her mother, and includes essays by Alexander Chee, Kiese Laymon, and Leslie Jamison, among many others.
+Michele Filgate is a writer and the editor of the acclaimed essay collection, What My Mother and I Don’t Talk About: Fifteen Writers Break the Silence (Simon & Schuster, April 2019), which grew out of Filgate’s widely read Longreads essay, and includes essays by Alexander Chee, Kiese Laymon, and Leslie Jamison, among many others.
 It is a Publisher’s Weekly Top Ten Nonfiction book for Spring 2019.
 Her writing has appeared in Longreads, The Washington Post, The Los Angeles Times, The Boston Globe, Refinery29, Slice, The Paris Review Daily, Tin House, Gulf Coast, The Rumpus, Salon, Interview Magazine, Buzzfeed, The Barnes & Noble Review, Poets & Writers, CNN.com, Fine Books & Collections Magazine, DAME Magazine, The Brooklyn Quarterly, Time Out New York, People, The Daily Beast, O, The Oprah Magazine, Men's Journal, Vulture, Vol. 1 Brooklyn, The Star Tribune, The Quarterly Conversation, The Brooklyn Rail, and other publications.

 Filgate is a prominent literary citizen, having served on the board of the National Book Critics Circle, and is an active promoter of books and writers she admires.
 When asked by Brooklyn Magazine how being a writer and literary citizen complement each other, Filgate responded, “Being a literary citizen and a writer go hand in hand, in my opinion.
 I teach and am on the board of the National Book Critics Circle and write because I care about words.
 Words are as fundamental to me as breath.”